LaisterDev/BodyForge/README.md

 - `BodyForge-<version>-Windows-x86_64-Portable.zip`
 - `BodyForge-<version>-Linux-x86_64-Portable.zip`

-Extract the complete ZIP into a folder you can keep.
-BodyForge is portable: it does not install anything into Windows or Linux and can be moved or removed by moving or deleting its folder.
+BodyForge is portable: it does not install anything into Windows or Linux and can be removed deleting its folder.

 Do not download the repository source code unless you want to develop or build BodyForge yourself.